-Concurrent with efforts to re-envision the design of the water supply and management infrastructure, advances in chemistry, materials science, and molecular engineering are providing the science and engineering community with unprecedented abilities to design, characterize, and manipulate materials at the molecular through nanoscales [2].
+Concurrent with efforts to re-envision the design of the water supply and management infrastructure, advances in chemistry, materials science, and molecular engineering are providing unprecedented abilities to design, characterize, and manipulate materials at the molecular through nanoscales [3].
 As such, significant opportunities exist to empower the rational design of materials to positively impact water security by coupling this control to the rigorous design of treatment networks through the development of detailed structure-property relationships.
-For instance, zirconium metal organic frameworks (MOFs) are excellent candidates for the design of selective sorbents that target the removal of harmful organic contaminants from water treated for direct potable reuse [3, 4].
-Enabled by thermoresponsive solvents, directional solvent extraction (DSE) [5, 6] can treat high salinity brines from desalination processes using low-cost waste heat as the primary energy input.
-Due to their ease of operation, modular design, and low energy demands, membrane-based technologies are exciting prospects for clean water technology [7, 8, 9, 10].
+For instance, zirconium metal organic frameworks (MOFs) are excellent candidates for the design of selective sorbents that target the removal of harmful organic contaminants from water treated for direct potable reuse [4, 5].
+Moreover, thermoresponsive solvents enable water extraction from high salinity brines using low-cost waste heat as the primary energy input [6, 7].
+Due to their ease of operation, modular design, and low energy demands, membranebased technologies are exciting prospects for clean water technology [8, 9, 10, 11].
 Self-assembled block polymer materials allow for the creation of membranes with pore wall chemistries that are readily tailored to enable solute-specific separations and detection.
-For example, membranes with pore walls tailored to detect and capture metal ions, if appropriately designed, could be used for resource recovery or remediation efforts [11, 12, 13].
-Nanocomposite membranes, which are fabricated by incorporating nanomaterials into the matrix of conventional membrane structures, can be designed to promote the inactivation of microorganisms that lead to disease and biofouling [14].
-Alternatively, nanocomposite membranes can be designed to enable localized solar-thermal heating that enhances membrane distillation processes [15] that may find use in remote and rural regions.
+For example, membranes with pore walls tailored to detect and capture metal ions, if appropriately designed, could be used for resource recovery or remediation efforts [12, 13, 14].
+Nanocomposite membranes, which are fabricated by incorporating nanomaterials into the matrix of conventional membrane structures, can be designed to promote the inactivation of microorganisms that lead to disease and biofouling [15].
+Alternatively, nanocomposite membranes can be designed to enable localized solar-thermal heating that enhances membrane distillation processes [16].
 While the promise of these materials is exciting, transformative advances for sustainable water have been slow to manifest in practice.
 Due to their time- and resource-intensive natures, the empirically-driven, heuristic methods that guide most efforts to enhance material properties and device performance are one impediment to realizing this potential.
-Additionally, these methods are typically applied within the narrow framework of a single process flow and do not incorporate feedback from holistic system design approaches that identify alternative process connectivities or other opportunities for materials deployment.
+Typical workflow are often narrowly focused on a single, fixed system design and do not incorporate feedback from rigorous systems analyses and process synthesis optimization.

-Accelerating materials discovery necessitates a move away from classical Edisonian methods to principled and data-driven frameworks that can guide material design and process synthesis to overcome the gaps in knowledge that inhibit the translation of new materials and devices from the laboratory scale to effective and sustainable water treatment technologies (Figure 1).
-In this paper, we present four opportunities for scientists from diverse fields to work at the intersections of materials science, computational science, civil and environmental engineering, mechanical engineering, and chemical engineering to revolutionize water sustainability engineering by fully realizing the fourth paradigm of materials science [16] (Figure 2).
+Accelerating materials discovery necessitates a move away from classical Edisonian methods to principled and data-driven frameworks that can guide material design and process synthesis to overcome the gaps in knowledge that inhibit the translation of new materials and devices from the laboratory scale to sustainable water treatment technologies.
+While there is consensus that materials enabled solutions will play an important role, realizing the goal of developing sustainable water technologies and resilient water management infrastructure requires inputs from several fields of study.
+This critical review offers the perspective that data-science enabled paradigms can precipitate the development of materials and technologies for sustainable water by accelerating research at intersection of materials science, computer science, civil and environmental engineering, mechanical engineering, and chemical engineering.
+In Figure 1, we elaborate the multiple length scales of molecules-to-systems design along with four data-driven tools, namely, materials informatics and inverse design, design of experiments, superstructure optimization and uncertainty quantification, that can be applied at these various scales.